-Important: Fit the radiants ensuring that their rear face rests against the horizontal ribs in the rear panel.
-There will be a small gap between their bottom front edges and the retaining channel at the front of the radiant box.
+Important: Fit the radiants ensuring that there rear face rests against the horizontal ribs in the rear panel.
+There will be a small gap between their bottom front edge and the retaining channel at the front of the radiant box.